 At the moment we expect the revised standard and supporting documentation to be published during 2024 with the first archive services applying under the revised standard at least six months after the new documentation is published.

-We’ll keep you informed with regular updates as the review progresses during 2023.
+We’ll keep you informed with regular updates as the review progresses during 2023 and 2024.